Submitty/submitty.github.io/_docs/sysadmin/installation.md

    ```

 8. We recommend that you should leave the PostgreSQL setup unless you know what you're doing.
-   However, you for the version of PostgreSQL that comes with Ubuntu (16.04), you can
+   However, for the version of PostgreSQL that comes with Ubuntu (16.04), you can
    use UNIX sockets and disable the ability to connect to the DB via TCP.
 The socket
    improves query responses minorly while disabling TCP can better secure your DB if you don't
    plan to connect to it (via localhost, IP, etc.).
 The socket by default is run at